2022 United States House of Representatives elections in Texas: District 2

 The 2nd district encompasses The Woodlands, Spring, Kingwood, Humble, and Atascocita.
-The incumbent is Republican Dan Crenshaw, who has represented the district since 2019 and was reelected with 55.6% of the vote in 2020.
+The incumbent was Republican Dan Crenshaw, who had represented the district since 2019 and was reelected with 55.6% of the vote in 2020.

 Republican primary

-Incumbent Representative Dan Crenshaw, who had maintained a high profile since his election, faced three primary challengers.
+Incumbent representative Dan Crenshaw, who had maintained a high profile since his election, faced three primary challengers.
 All three ran as more conservative alternatives to Crenshaw, criticizing him for his vote to certify the results of the 2020 presidential election.